 - Providing practical items like toilet paper and candles

-- Sharing the dreams and excitement of youth
+- Sharing the dreams and excitement of the youthful ones

 - Offering the wisdom and steadiness that comes with age